modelteam-ai/modelteam.ai/faqs.md

 **What languages does modelteam.ai support?**

-Our model supports Python, Javascript, Java, Go, C, C++, PHP, Ruby, and C#.
+Our model supports Python, Javascript, Typescript, Java, Go, C, C++, PHP, Ruby, C#, Rust, Scala, Swift, Kotlin, Lua, Dart, Elixir.
 We are working on adding more languages to our model.

 **Does modelteam.ai receive my code?**